 Carrie’s teaching focuses on graduate students and executives.
 She works extensively with doctoral students in and outside the Katz School.
 Currently she is Academic Dean of the Marshall Webster Physician Leadership Program, and Academic Director of the Behavioral Health Fellows Program and the Executive MBA in Healthcare program.
 She developed the Katz School’s Management Essentials executive program and is past director of the Executive MBA Program and the Management Program for Executives.
 She has taught in various academic and executive programs in North America as well as Australia, Brazil, Chile, China, the Czech Republic, Ecuador, Hungary, Ireland, Italy, Slovakia, and the United Kingdom.

 Carrie is active in community affairs and has received numerous public service awards, including the Iris Marion Young Award for Political Engagement and the Chancellor’s Distinguished Public Service Award.
 She has served on the boards of directors of non-profits, including Planned Parenthood of Western PA, the Three Rivers Community Foundation, United Cerebral Palsy, the Regional Jobs Corporation, and the Allegheny County Housing Development Authority.
 She has written essays and features about her research for popular press outlets such as the Philadelphia Inquirer, the Chicago Tribune, the Wall Street Journal, and the Los Angeles Times.

-Carrie is recently elected to the Board of Governors of the Academy of Management, the pre-eminent professional association for organizational scholars with over 20,000 members spanning 115 countries.
-Her current research is focused on low-wage workers and job attachment.
+Carrie serves on to the Board of Governors of the Academy of Management, the pre-eminent professional association for organizational scholars with over 20,000 members spanning 115 countries.
+Her current research is focused on financial precarity and economic inequality.

 - Organizational Behavior (EMBA)